Economics of NFTs: The Value of Creator Royalties: Royalties as a Price Discrimination Mechanism

-One interesting observation in this setup is that if the speculator buys both units, he can sell them for prices $v_1,v_2$, so his expected revenue is $2E[V]$.
-Given there is no risk aversion and information asymmetry, one could think this collapses the game back to the base case of Theorem~\ref{thm:riskneutral}, where royalties can't add value.
-In Theorem~\ref{thm:riskneutral}, the creator could set the price $p_0=E[V]$ with 0 royalties, and still extract all revenues for herself.
-Similarly here, the idea would be that she tries to obtain $E[V]$ for each unit, and recover $2E[V]$ in total.
-However, this simple strategy no longer works here because the speculator has the option of only buying a single NFT and selling it to the end-buyer with the highest valuation.
-This makes the equilibrium of the multi-unit game non-trivial and motivates the definition of \emph{Order Statistics}. \begin{definition}[Order statistics] Let $X_1,\ldots,X_n$ be random variables.
-Define $\ord{X}{1}{n},\ldots\ord{X}{n}{n}$ to be the \emph{order statistics} of $X_1,\ldots,X_n$, in sorted order, i.e.,
+One immediate observation in this setup is that if the speculator buys both units at time 1, he can sell them for prices $v_1,v_2$, so his expected revenue is $2E[V]$.
+Given there is no risk aversion and information asymmetry, one may wonder whether this multi-unit game collapses back to the base case of Theorem~\ref{thm:riskneutral}, where royalties can't add any extra value.
+More specifically, Theorem~\ref{thm:riskneutral} states that the creator could set the price $p_0=E[V]$ without using any royalties, and still extract the optimal level of revenues for herself.
+Similarly here, intuition may suggest that the creator could set $p_0=E[V]$ for each unit, and recover $2E[V]$ in total.
+However, this simple strategy fails because the speculator is not forced to buy all units in the collection!\footnote{The creator could try to force an all-or-nothing bundle upon the speculator, by embedding a clause in the smart contract.
+But this type of strategy isn't often observed in practice, likely because it would have non-trivial implications on end-buyer demand.} The speculator could, for instance, purchase only one of the two NFTs at time 1, and attempt to sell it to the end-buyer with the highest valuation at time 2.